withastro/docs/WRITING.md

 ## Style Guide

 We are developing a full Style Guide to help our contributors provide new content with a consistent style and voice!

+Please use the following as a general guideline, and thank you for understanding that contributions may be edited to match existing style, tone, conventions and structure.

+We aim for **clear** and **helpful** documentation that serves the reader above all else!

+Usually this means choosing:

+- shorter sentences and paragraphs
+- simpler vocabulary and phrases
+- less jargon
+- fewer assumptions about what the reader already knows

 ### Tone